gray rectangle with angle

 “You can negotiate a deal with the IRS to pay back taxes at a few cents on the dollar.”
 The IRS may grant “Offers in Compromise” only under specific circumstances.

-To claim owner-operator tax deductions, you need good records.
+To claim owner-operator tax deductions, you need to keep good records.
 Without documentation, you could be at risk for an audit.

 Follow these tips, and you’ll have what you need to claim deductions as an owner-operator:

-1. As you collect receipts, create digital copies.
+1. Create digital copies: As you collect receipts, create digital copies.
 That can be as simple as taking a picture of receipts and storing images in a folder.
 Keep the physical receipts, too, as a backup.

-2. Don’t forget to collect receipts for lumber fees or other business expenses charged to your credit card.
+2. Collect receipts for credit card charges: Don’t forget to collect receipts for lumper fees or other business expenses charged to your credit card.
 This includes tolls, weigh station fees, and any essential technology for running your business.
-Many owner-operators have two credit cards — one for business and another for personal use — to track their spending better.
+Many owner-operators have two credit cards — one for business and another for personal use — to track their spending.

-3. Keep all records that support every deduction you claim on your tax return, beginning with your ELD logs.
+3. Keep all records starting with electronic logging devices (ELDs): Keep all records that support every deduction you claim on your tax return, beginning with your ELD logs.
 You’ll need those for your per diem deductions, which we’ll explain in the next section.

-4. Leverage technology for accurate recordkeeping.
-You may be able to link your fuel card app to your accounting software or use business management platforms with real-time expense tracking.
+4. Leverage technology: Leverage technology for accurate recordkeeping.
+You might be able to link your fuel card app to your accounting software or use a business management platform with real-time expense tracking.
 These records can then be easily accessed at tax time.

 Owner-operators deduct per diem expenses on IRS Schedule C, which reduces self-employment business taxes and income taxes owed on the return.
 Over-the-road owner-operators away from home much of the year can maximize savings using the per diem allowance.

-Even if you use the per diem allowance, keeping all receipts and travel documentation for at least three years is good practice.
+Even if you use the per diem allowance, it’s smart to keep all receipts and travel documentation for at least three years.
 It’s also important to realize that you can’t deduct your total per diem from your tax bill, dollar-for-dollar.

 How to claim depreciation